When Emergency Assistance can help

 You can also upload documents separately after submitting the form – don’t delay sending the form because you don’t have evidence ready.
 Use the further details box in the form to tell us when you will be providing the documents.

 To see what types of document we accept as evidence and to upload documents, see supporting evidence.

 If you can’t upload your documents, you can take them to your local library or to one of our customer service centres.
+Council buildings are currently closed to the public in accordance with Government guidelines due to COVID19.
 You can post them to Benefits Section, Cheshire East Council, PO Box 622, Crewe, CW1 9JH.

 If someone is helping you with your claim

 If someone is helping with your claim and you want us to share information with them, you need to let us know you are happy for us to do so.
 See authority to discuss.

 Where people are unable to manage their own financial affairs, an appointee can handle their benefits claims for them.